RPSangil/Project-1/parvinder_r/README2.md

 ## Disclaimer:
-  In this projects, we performed technical analysis of top 5 Cryptos and Stocks based on their market cap at the time.
+  In this project, we performed technical analysis of top 5 Cryptos and Stocks based on their market cap at the time.
 The analysis is for research purposes only and must not be considered as investment advice